nuxeo/nuxeo/nuxeo-distribution-resources/src/main/resources/doc/README.txt

    login and the "Administrator" password (no quotes, of course, but capital "A").

-For setup and configuration, you should refer to the [Setup pages of the Installation and Administration Guide][11].
+For complete setup and configuration, you should refer to the [Setup pages of the Installation and Administration Guide][11].

-## Complementary features
+## Complementary Features

 The following features depend on the environment where you installed your Nuxeo application: